isodiff/SqueezeBot/index.md

 # SqueezeBot (also known as Blahaj Maid)

-Includes several fun commands to entertain you and your friends, as well as moderation tools to punish bad behaving users. (not really)
+Includes several fun commands to entertain you and your friends, as well as moderation tools to punish bad behaving users. (kinda)

 <p align="center">
 	<br />